junxit/us-congress-bills-116/metadata.md

 - 2019-08-01 — Message on Senate action sent to the House.
 - 2019-08-01 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S5318-5320; text: CR S5319-5320)
 - 2019-08-01 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S5318-5320; text: CR S5319-5320)
+- 2019-08-02 — Received in the House.
+- 2019-08-02 — Referred to the House Committee on Oversight and Reform.